Can You Link Up With Treewidth?: Introduction

 By approaching the problem through linkage capacity, we observe that expansion is \emph{not} required to obtain \Cref{thm:CYBT-sparse}.
 Instead, we can rely on a very simple construction of telecommunication networks, credited to a 1964 paper by Bene\v{s}~\cite{Benes64a}, then employed at Bell Labs: A \emph{Bene\v{s} network} contains $s=2^\ell$ input and output vertices, and $k = O(s \log s)$ vertices in total.
 For every pairing of inputs to outputs, the network guarantees private data streams (i.e., vertex-disjoint paths) connecting each input to its specified output.
 Both the network construction and routing therein are elementary divide-and-conquer arguments that feature in undergraduate introduction courses to discrete mathematics~\cite{2021Benes}.
-A minuscule augmentation of this construction gives us $k$-vertex graphs of maximum degree $4$ and linkage capacity $\Omega(k / \log k)$.
+From such networks, we easily obtain $k$-vertex graphs of maximum degree $4$ and linkage capacity $\Omega(k / \log k)$.
 Combined with \Cref{thm:linkage-ETH}, this gives a novel proof of \Cref{thm:CYBT-sparse}.

-We recently found that graphs with large matching-linked sets have been used in communication and extension complexity: A paper by Göös, Jain, and Watson~\cite[Section~3.3]{DBLP:journals/siamcomp/Goos0018} briefly mentions ``bounded-degree butterfly graphs'' from an unpublished manuscript on pebble games by Nordström~\cite[Proposition~5.2]{NordstromPebble} as an alternative to expanders; this alternative construction turns out to be precisely that of Bene\v{s}.
+We recently found that graphs with large matching-linked sets have been used in communication and extension complexity before: A paper by Göös, Jain, and Watson~\cite[Section~3.3]{DBLP:journals/siamcomp/Goos0018} mentions ``bounded-degree butterfly graphs'' from an unpublished manuscript on pebble games by Nordström~\cite[Proposition~5.2]{NordstromPebble} as an alternative to expanders; this alternative construction turns out to be precisely that of Bene\v{s}.

-\paragraph*{Tight Lower Bounds for Dense Graphs} Alon and Marx~\cite[Theorem 1.4]{DBLP:journals/siamdm/AlonM11} argue that the logarithmic slack in \Cref{thm:CYBT-sparse} cannot be overcome by current approaches---including ours.
-This holds even for patterns $H$ of constant \emph{average} rather than \emph{maximum} degree.
+\paragraph*{Tight Lower Bounds for Dense Graphs.} Alon and Marx~\cite[Theorem 1.4]{DBLP:journals/siamdm/AlonM11} argue that the logarithmic slack for sparse pattern graphs in \Cref{thm:CYBT-sparse} cannot be overcome by current approaches, including ours.
 More modestly, one can ask for ``just slightly'' dense $k$-vertex patterns $H$ such that $\colsub{H}$ requires $n^{\Omega(k)}$ time under ETH.